RomainCoulon/BIPM.RI-II--K1_database/README.md

 ### Key comparison data

 Each time a report is published, an entry is created such as "Key comparison BIPM.RI(II)-K1.Ag-110m(YYYY)", where YYYY is the year of publication.
-The key comparison value is expressed as a string with the value followed by the standard uncertainty in brackets, then a space and finally the unit (e.g. "5980.8(64) kBq").
-Values of the degrees of equivalence are in number.
+The key comparison value (KCRV) is expressed as a string with the value followed by the standard uncertainty in brackets, then a space and finally the unit (e.g. "5980.8(64) kBq").
+Values of the degrees of equivalence (DoE) are in number.
+The quantity $D_i$ is the value of the DoE and $U_i$ is the extended uncertainty ($k$=2).
 Please note that while the KCRV is reported for each reporting year, the degrees of equivalence are only available for publications after 2019.

 * Key comparison BIPM.RI(II)-K1.Ag-110m(YYYY)
   - Name of the comparison